britram/taps-transports/draft-ietf-taps-transports.md

   to UDP.
 - Abandoning messages of lower priority in case of a send buffer shortage.

 SCTP supports multi-homing.
-Each SCTP end-point uses a list of IP-addresses and a single port number.
+Each SCTP endpoint uses a list of IP-addresses and a single port number.
 These addresses can be any mixture of IPv4 and IPv6 addresses.
 These addresses are negotiated during the handshake and the address